-Browse our green smoothie recipe pages to find over
+Browse my green smoothie recipe pages to find over

 100 200 different smoothie recipes in any fruity flavor you can think of.
 While most of them call for spinach, you can simply substitute with 2 cups of alternative leafy greens from the list above.

 Tracy Russell is the creator of the Green Smoothie Weight Loss Program, the 30-Day Whole Foods Challenge and founder of Incredible Smoothies.
 She is passionate about helping people improve their health with green smoothies and a whole foods lifestyle.